CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 allas-conf
 ```
 The `allas-conf` command asks for your CSC password (the same you use to login to CSC servers).
 It lists
 your projects in Allas and asks you to define the project that will be used.
 Then _allas-conf_ generates a Rclone configuration file for the Allas service and authenticates the connection to the selected project.
-In Rclone command this swift based connectionm is refgreed with remote name `allas:`.
+In Rclone command this swift based connection is referred with remote name `allas:`.
 The authentication information is stored in the shell variables `OS_AUTH_TOKEN` and `OS_STORAGE_URL` that are valid for up to eight hours.
 However, you can refresh the authentication at any time by running _allas-conf_ again.
 The environment variables are available only for that login session, so if you login to Puhti in another session, you need to authenticate again to access Allas.

 ### Rclone with S3